Eurydia/project-structogram-builder-online-docs/docs/02-syntax.md

 <iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=for+%28i+%3C-+from+1+to+10+increment+by+1%29+%7B%0A++...%3B%0A%7D"></iframe>

-## Do-while statement

-A do-while statement has two components which are the "condition" and the "body".
-Similar to for and while statements, they can be nested but the condition is placed after the body.
+## Test-last loop block

+Test-last loop blocks, also known as do-while loops, has two components.
-- Tokens between the curly braces `{` and `}` are considered to be part of the "body".
-They are rendered as processes and keep their meaning.
+First, texts between curly braces are belong to the "body" component.
-- Tokens between the parentheses `(` and `)` are considered to be part of the "condition".
-They loses their meaning and are rendered as is similar to processes.
+Second, texts between parentheses are belong to the "condition" component.

+Generally, test-last loop blocks supports everything that [test-first loop blocks](#test-first-loop-block) supports.

 <iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=do+%7B%0A++process%3B%0A%7D+while+%28condition%29%3B"></iframe>

-Here is an example on nested do-while statements.

-<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=do+%7B%0A++do+%7B%0A++++do+%7B%0A++++++uhhhhh...%3B%0A++++%7D+while+%28another+another+condition%29%3B%0A++%7D+while+%28another+condition%29%3B%0A%7D+while+%28condition%29%3B"></iframe>

-## If statement
+## If-else block

-An if statement has two components which are the "condition" and the "body".

-- Tokens between the parentheses `(` and `)` are considered to be part of the "condition".
-They loses their meaning and are rendered as is similar to processes.
+If blocks have two components.
+First, texts between parentheses are belong to the "condition" component.
-- Tokens between the curly braces `{` and `}` are considered to be part of the "body".
-They are rendered as processes and keep their meaning.
+Second, texts between curly braces are belong to the "body" component.

 <iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=if+%28condition%29+%7B%0A++process%3B%0A%7D"></iframe>

-Optionally, the if statement can have an else statement.
+Optionally, you can convert an if block into an if-else block a keyword.

 <iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?content=if+%28condition%29+%7B%0A++process%3B%0A%7D+else+%7B%0A++another+process%3B%0A%7D"></iframe>

 ## Context-free grammar

-For those of you who are interested, here is the context-free grammar of the language.
+For those of you who are interested, here is the context-free grammar of the constructed language.

+Note that:

-- star `*` means zero or more repetitions of the preceding element.
+- a star `*` means zero or more repetitions of the preceding element.
-- pipe `|` means "or" only one of the elements can be present.
+- a verticle bar `|` means "or" only one of the elements can be present.
-- square brackets `[]` mean that the enclosed element is optional.
+- element enclosed by square brackets `[]` is optional.
-- any character enclosed by single quotes `'` is a literal.
+- characters enclosed by single quotes `'` is a literal.

 ```bnf
 <diagram> ::= <statement>